NicholiNoah/NicholiNoah/content/extended-reality/360Construction.md

 **BACKGROUND:** The first industry job newly graduated Construction Management majors apply for is documenting safety violations.
 This consists of visiting live construction sites, identifying issues, taking photographs, then writing a report with details for each violation.
 My goal was to replicate this process as accurately as possible, preparing each student with truly virtual on-the-job training.

-**OPPORTUNITY:** The most widely discussed opponent of 360VR video is, “You can’t make viewers look where you want them to look.”
-While this is certainly difficult for traditional filmmakers, it is also provides a perfect opportunity to stimulate viewers who are supposed to seek out hidden elements on screen.
-This was the perfect project to implement this as a creative solution to a unique challenge.
+**OPPORTUNITY:** 360VR video is widely dismissed by traditional filmmaking because “You can’t make viewers look where you want them to look.”
+An impossible task for traditional filmmaking.
+But in that very flaw, I find opportunity.
+Instead of trying to force the viewer's attention, we will HIDE the message inside the video, and challenge the viewer look around to find it.

 <div class="row">
   <div class="col-md-3">